-I work in the neXus group in Microsoft Research.
+I work in the Social Technologies group in Microsoft Research.
 While the group is located in Redmond, WA, I work out of the Microsoft Research Silicon Valley Center in Sunnyvale, CA. Thus, I not only research distributed collaboration, but also live distributed collaboration in my daily work.
 My research interests are focused on understanding the needs of users to shape the design of technology to support collaboration.
 I apply a mix of qualitative (video-based observation, interviews, surveys to collect user perceptions) and quantitative (usage logs) methods to understand how people currently use technology and how to design new technology to improve their work.
 I have a special interest in interfaces for distributed groups to enable sharing awareness information and social networking to encourage coordinating contact, both at work and at home.
 I’m currently focusing on conveying visual, non-verbal interactional cues to visually impaired people, enabling them to react to these visual cues.
-I have also explored using video and audio to connect people both at home and in the workplace, and uses of live streaming.
+I have also explored novel uses of video and audio to connect people both at home and in the workplace, and uses of live streaming.
 Previously, I worked on the Embodied Social Proxy (ESP) project.
-I am a member of the ACM CHI Academy.
+I was inducted as a member of the ACM CHI Academy in 2014.

 I joined Microsoft Research in 2008.
 While I report into the neXus research group in Redmond, Washington, I work out of the Silicon Valley area in California.
 I continue to explore research to support distributed collaboration as well as understanding how users integrate across devices (work computers, mobile devices, home computers, etc.) to accomplish their tasks.

 I have been a visiting lecturer for the CS247 HCI Design Studio at Stanford University since 2014.
 I was a visiting lecturer for the undergraduate Human Computer Interaction class (CS160) at the University of California at Berkeley in Fall 2007.
 Students developed Facebook applications as their class project.